zkmopro/mopro/mopro-core/README.md

 # mopro-core

-Core mobile Rust library, exposes UniFFI bindings to be used by `rust-ios`, etc.
+Core mobile Rust library.
+For FFI, see `mopro-ffi` which is a thin wrapper for exposing UniFFI bindings around this library.

 ## Overview